Configuring Level 2: Prepare Applications for Planned Maintenance

 Note:

-For example, in UCP you use the getConnection() method of the PoolDataSource object to obtain a connection, and the close() method to return it after you've done some work in the database.
+The syntax for obtaining and returning a connection varies by pool implementation.
+For example, in UCP you use the getConnection() method of the PoolDataSource object to obtain a connection and mark the beginning of the database request, and the close() method to return it, marking the end of the database request after you've done some work in the database.

 Oracle Connection Pools validate a connection whenever a connection is borrowed to ensure that the connection can be used without any errors.

-Alternate Option: Use Connection Tests
+Alternate Option 2: Use Connection Validation or Tests

 When services are relocated or stopped, or there is a switchover to a standby site via Oracle Data Guard, the Oracle Database and Oracle client drivers are notified to look for safe places to release connections according to the following: